baz83/8x8x8-WS2812b-LED-Cube-STM32-Python-/README.md

 ## Software Components

-1.  **STM32 Firmware:** Located in the `[Your STM32 Project Folder Name]` directory.
+1.  **STM32 Firmware:** Located in the `LED_CUBE` directory.
 Developed using STM32CubeIDE and HAL libraries.
 Based on the WS2812B driver library by Martin Hubacek.
-2.  **Python Host Application:** Located in the `[Your Python Project Folder Name]` directory.
+2.  **Python Host Application:** Located in the `Python` directory.
 Requires Python 3.x.

 ## Dependencies